 Nogin is a U.S. corporation and thus is subject to U.S. corporate income tax on its worldwide income.
 Further, since our operations and customers are located throughout the United States, we are subject to various U.S. state and local taxes.
 U.S. federal, state, local and non-U.S. tax laws, policies, statutes, rules, regulations or ordinances could be interpreted, changed, modified or applied adversely to us and may have an adverse effect on our business and future profitability.
 For example, several tax proposals have been set forth that would, if enacted, make significant changes to U.S. tax laws.
 Such proposals include an increase in the U.S. income tax rate applicable to corporations (such as Nogin).
 Congress may consider, and could include, some or all of these proposals in connection with tax reform that may be undertaken (including with retroactive effect).
-We are unable to predict whether these or similar changes will be enacted and, if enacted, how soon any such changes could take effect.
-The passage of any legislation as a result of these proposals and other similar changes in U.S. federal income tax laws could adversely affect our business and future profitability.
+We are unable to predict whether these or similar changes in U.S. federal income tax laws could adversely affect our business and future profitability.